OpenGem-Standard/opengem-contracts/README.md

 }

 ```
 In this example, we set an IPFS CID that is common for all the tokens.
 We just added ".json" as suffix that comes after the tokenID in the naming files.
-Feel free to use at your convenance.
+If there is no suffix, just put an empty string.
 You can add as many URIs as you want if you need to multiply permanent storage providers.
-These URIs will be publicly accessible.
+These URIs are publicly accessible.

 **Notice**: as you see above, you need to override the native ```_burn()``` function as the extension is using it.